 - Chronic pain

 - Nerve damage

 - Internal organ injuries

-What Is Negligence in a Premises Liability Claim in Virginia?
+What Is Negligence in a Premises Liability Claim in Northern Virginia?

 Negligence is at the center of most personal injury claims.
 Virginia’s personal injury laws state that a defendant may be liable for a plaintiff’s injuries and damages if that defendant is guilty of negligence.
 During a personal injury suit, the plaintiff’s side of the case must establish through a preponderance of the evidence that the defendant more likely than not caused the plaintiff’s accident and injuries.
 In a premises liability claim, negligence specifically refers to the defendant’s failure to adhere to his or her duties of care in connection with the ownership or maintenance of a property.